zachmccabe/zachmccabe.github.io/_tools/exiftool-notes.md

-## Inject altitude into GPS coords string in an MP4
+## Dealing with missing altitude metadata in MP4 video files

 You can inject an arbitrary altitude into GPS metadata.
 (Some of the apps I use have trouble with video files that don't include full coords as an x,y,z string.
 This is useful, for example, for videos shot on Android mobile phones, where altitude isn't captured in MP4 files.)

-I hesitate to add arbitrary altitude into the coords string but, in some situations, it is more helpful than not.
+I hesitate to add arbitrary altitude into the coords string but, in some situations, it is more helpful than not; Nearly all of the gallery apps and image browsers I use will only read location coords from a file if it is a full x,y,z string that is stored in specific metadata blocks.
+In particular, this has been a problem with MP4 files.
+There are many potential ways of dealing with this issue, depending on use case.

+### You can inject alititude value into a coord string

 Injects altitude of 0 meters above sea level into UserData:GPSCoordinates string in foo.mp4, while maintaining the file's existing x,y coordinates: